Student Leadership

 Sixth Form Future Leaders

 As our Sixth Form develops, so does our leadership programme.
-Sixth Form Future Leaders provides opportunities for Sixth Formers to take on leadership roles around the school that expand their skill sets in preparation for life beyond Haggerston.
+The Sixth Form Future Leaders programme provides opportunities for Sixth Formers to take on leadership roles around the school that expand their skill sets in preparation for life beyond Haggerston.
 Sixth Form Future Leaders can be identified by their black and gold lanyards.

 Our Future Leaders have hosted visitors to the school during the annual Open House London event.
 They support Year 8 with their reading and have lead school tours for prospective students and their parents.